Guided Learning Hours

 Our success rates for all courses are ‘outstanding’ at 95% to 100%, and consistently over the last 12 years performed well above national benchmarks.

 Candidates must have sufficient writing skills to undertake the written course work and assessment requirements of this course.
-GCE or GCSE English grade C, or at least Level 1 or preferably Level 2 English written and oral skills.
+GCE or GCSE English grade C, or at least Level 2 English written and oral skills.

-Part time September to February or February/March to July depending on venue.
+Part time September start.
 Day or evening times are available depending on venue.

 There are two options: